DEFRA/hapi-govuk-question-page/API.md

   - `options`:
     - `autocomplete` - boolean, when `true` will set the autocomplete attribute on so that users can easily add their own email address.
+    - `prefix` - optional prefix for the text field.
+    - `suffix` - optional suffix for the text field.

 ## `Html` component
 Raw HTML markup to include in the page.